pythonprofilers/memory_profiler/README.rst

 profiled, the second column (*Mem usage*) the memory usage of the Python interpreter after that line has been executed.
 The third column (*Increment*) represents the difference in memory of the current line with respect to the last one.
+The fourth column (*Occurrences*) shows the number of times that profiler has hit each line.
 The last column (*Line Contents*) prints the code that has been profiled.

 Decorator
 =========